 Yacht Chef Lauren Loudon is best known on Instagram as Sailingfooddiaries.
-However, these days she is more about being on land than being at sea on a sail yacht.
+However, these days she is more about being on land than being at sea on a sailing yacht.
 She recently left yachting to set up a new venture- a Deli in the UK.
-We chat to her further about how she stumbled into yachting, and how she made her exit
+We chat to her further about how she stumbled into yachting, and how she made her exit and how being a Masterchef UK star has changed her 😛

 Don’t forget to follow Lauren Loudon’s instagram account if you aren’t already.